Nuclear fallout: United States government guides for fallout protection

 The United States government, often the Office of Civil Defense in the Department of Defense, provided guides to fallout protection in the 1960s, frequently in the form of booklets.
 These booklets provided information on how to best survive nuclear fallout.
 They also included instructions for various fallout shelters, whether for a family, a hospital, or a school shelter were provided.
 There were also instructions for how to create an improvised fallout shelter, and what to do to best increase a person's chances for survival if they were unprepared.

 The central idea in these guides is that materials like concrete, soil, and sand are necessary to shield a person from fallout particles and radiation.
 A significant amount of materials of this type are necessary to protect a person from fallout radiation, so safety clothing cannot protect a person from fallout radiation.
-However, protective clothing can keep fallout particles off a person's body, but the radiation from these particles will still permeate through the clothing.
+Protective clothing can keep fallout particles off a person's body, but the radiation from these particles will still permeate through the clothing.
 For safety clothing to be able to block the fallout radiation, it would have to be so thick and heavy that a person could not function.

 These guides indicated that fallout shelters should contain enough resources to keep its occupants alive for up to two weeks.
 Community shelters were preferred over single-family shelters.
 The more people in a shelter, the greater quantity and variety of resources that shelter would be equipped with.
-These communities’ shelters would also help facilitate efforts to recuperate the community in the future.
+These communities' shelters would also help facilitate efforts to recuperate the community in the future.
 Single family shelters should be built below ground if possible.
 Many different types of fallout shelters could be made for a relatively small amount of money.
 A common format for fallout shelters was to build the shelter underground, with solid concrete blocks to act as the roof.
 If a shelter could only be partially underground, it was recommended to mound over that shelter with as much soil as possible.
 If a house had a basement, it is best for a fallout shelter to be constructed in a corner of the basement.
 The center of a basement is where the most radiation will be because the easiest way for radiation to enter a basement is from the floor above.
 Two of the walls of the shelter in a basement corner will be the basement walls that are surrounded by soil outside.
 Cinder blocks filled with sand or soil were highly recommended for the other two walls.
 Concrete blocks, or some other dense material, should be used as a roof for a basement fallout shelter because the floor of a house is not an adequate roof for a fallout shelter.
 These shelters should contain water, food, tools, and a method for dealing with human waste.